 Debt is bad – I don’t want to borrow!

-The conversation had turned to real estate and how hot the property markets are at present (as it usually does) and one of the group standing around said: “I’ve almost paid off my house – I hate the thought on taking on more debt.”
+The conversation had turned to real estate and what's happening in the property markets are at present (as it usually does) and one of the group standing around said: “I’ve almost paid off my house - I hate the thought on taking on more debt.”

 So the question begs, is all debt bad?

 Fact is you can’t work or save your way to wealth.

 If your money isn’t working for you when you’re asleep you’ll never become rich.